Woman with long, strong hair benefiting from hydrolyzed collagen for stronger hair.

 • Patience and consistency are essential for seeing change: Collagen supports a healthy growth environment but is not a cure for all hair loss.
 Expect to see noticeable improvements in hair texture and strength after three to four months of consistent use.

-What Is Hydrolyzed Collagen?
+So, What Exactly Is Hydrolyzed Collagen?

 You’ve probably heard about collagen for skin, but this powerhouse protein is just as important for your hair.
 Think of collagen as the structural glue that holds your body together.
 It’s a key component of your skin, bones, and connective tissues.
 When it comes to hair, it provides the essential building blocks needed for strength and vitality.